joanalnu/gen10/README.md

-`gen10` is an API for using the [genetics10](https://joanalnu.github.io/genetics10) tools integrated in your python scripts.
+`gen10` is an package for using the [genetics10](https://joanalnu.github.io/genetics10) tools integrated in your python scripts.
 It is straightforward to install and easy to use in your current code, incorporating useful functions when working with genetic data.

-The API allows you to translate DNA sequences into RNA or amino acid sequences, compare sequences, generating mutations, and built-in iteration for big data.
-Furthermore, there is an integration with the AlphaFold API, allowing users to visualize predicted protein strucures, as well as functions to simulate the action of CRISPR-Cas9 gene editing. gen10 is also a powerful tool for students to experiment with, learn from, and create their own code.
+The package allows you to translate DNA sequences into RNA or amino acid sequences, compare sequences, generating mutations, and built-in iteration for big data.
+Furthermore, there is an integration with the AlphaFold package, allowing users to visualize predicted protein strucures, as well as functions to simulate the action of CRISPR-Cas9 gene editing. gen10 is also a powerful tool for students to experiment with, learn from, and create their own code.

 [(jump to the info for educators below)](#info-for-educators)